-- Not assume a colleague or other professional will take action and share information that might be critical in keeping a child safe - Be proactive in sharing information as early as possible to help identify, assess and respond to risks or concerns about safety and welfare of children (at any stage of problems occurring - early, or when they are already known to social care) - Not let fears about sharing information stand in the way of the need to promote welfare and protect safety of children - Understand that DPA 2018 and GDPR do not prevent or limit the sharing of information for purposes of keeping children safe - Be aware of information sharing advice which includes the seven golden rules for sharing information (see Appendix 4 of this document) - Speak to DSL or SDSL if in doubt about sharing information.
+- Not assume a colleague or other professional will take action and share information that might be critical in keeping a child safe - Be proactive in sharing information as early as possible to help identify, assess and respond to risks or concerns about safety and welfare of children (at any stage of problems occurring - early, or when they are already known to social care) - Include as much information as possible (is it online, discriminatory etc).
+Children's social care assessments will consider where children are being harmed in contexts outside the home, so it is important that we provide as much information as possible as part of the referral process.
+This will allow any assessment to consider all the available evidence and enable a contextual approach to address such harm. - Not let fears about sharing information stand in the way of the need to promote welfare and protect safety of children - Understand that DPA 2018 and GDPR do not prevent or limit the sharing of information for purposes of keeping children safe - Be aware of information sharing advice which includes the seven golden rules forsharing information (Information sharing advice for safeguarding practitioners) - Speak to DSL or SDSL if in doubt about sharing information.